digitalvectorz/ccarps/Magic.md

 * Medium (base target number = 6)
 * Hard (base target number = 3)
 * Extreme (base target number = 0)

+Spiritual magic has five domains:
+* Capacity & Transference: the building up of and transferring of energy.
+* Martial: Use of spiritual magic to aid in defense and offense
+* Conjuration: calling of spirits
+* Divination: spirit seeking, scrying
+* Planar: movement and manipulation through the Astral Plane

 ## Wild Magic (CHA)##
 Wild magic is the type of magic that is spontaneous in nature.
 Some creatures are born with an innate ability to tap into the magic around them without any formal training.
 These beings have a way of feeling or sensing magical things and can channel magical energies.
 Don't ask them how they do it or where they learned it, they'll say that they just do things and stuff happens.